GeoffreyFClark/sudoku/README.md

 Push updates to sudoku_generator.py.

-Note that sudoku_generator_template.py is intended to be our original template for reference purposes.
+Note sudoku_generator_template.py is a template for reference purposes.

 ## REPLIT Instructions